Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Choice of Parameters

-The precise implementation of the RG construction involves a number of parameters which help to fine tune the properties of the RG map and to ensure the key smoothness and contraction estimates in Theorems~\ref{prop:smoothnessofS} and \ref{prop:contractivity} from which the main results Theorem \ref{th:pertcomp_E} and \ref{th:scalinglimit} can be deduced.
+The precise implementation of the RG construction involves a number of parameters which help to fine-tune the properties of the RG map and to ensure the key smoothness and contraction estimates in Theorems~\ref{prop:smoothnessofS} and \ref{prop:contractivity} from which the main results Theorem \ref{th:pertcomp_E} and \ref{th:scalinglimit} can be deduced.

 The purpose of this { chapter} is to give an overview over these parameters and to explain how they are chosen.
 Detailed descriptions are given in the following { chapters}.
-Here we focus on a bird's eye view to emphasise the idea that the parameters can be sequentially chosen in such a way that all the restriction that arise in the following { chapters} can be eventually satisfied simultaneously.
+Here we focus on a bird's eye view to emphasise the idea that the parameters can be sequentially chosen in such a way that all the restriction that arise in the following chapters can be eventually satisfied simultaneously.

 Readers who want to plunge immediately into the details of the argument may skip this chapter upon first reading and refer back to it for a quick overview why all the restrictions which appear in various parts of the proof are consistent.